grant funded training

 In support of the continuing efforts to build common catalogs of approved training not provided by FEMA, the SAA/TPOC will be allowed three deliveries of the same course within a State/Territory before the course is required to go through the FEMA State Course Review and Approval Process.

-For additional information on Grant Funded Training, please contact the Homeland Security program coordinator (TPOC) or the Arizona Dept of Homeland Security for assistance.
+For additional information on Grant Funded Training, please contact the Homeland Security program coordinator (TPOC) or visit the Arizona Department of Homeland Security for assistance.